 Cool, you’re super strong and love Hulk-slamming the bar down after you do a barbell row.
 I love when magnitude 5 earthquakes ripple across the floor, down through the yoga studio on the bottom level.

-There’s no reason to repeatedly slam weights down or throw them intentionally from mid-air; freaking out as if you’re Richard Sherman after the NFC Championship.
+There’s no reason to repeatedly slam weights down or throw them intentionally from mid-air; freaking out as if you’re Richard Sherman after the 2014 NFC Championship game.
 If it’s literally so heavy that you consistently can’t finish a movement, it’s not having any benefit anyway — drop it down (no pun intended).